AlexanderKnapik/SaigyouGDROM/README.md

 SaigyouGDROM is a redesigned hardware implementation for Marcus Comstedt's "iceGDROM".
-The aim of the project is to use the original software and gateware, but to package the hardware into a compact and complete package.
+The aim of the project is to use the original software and gateware, but with the hardware as a compact and complete package.

 This is currently a work in progress.
 Although the first revision prototypes have been manufactured, there is still a lot to do in regards for testing and